-Parents often call the Parental Support Line and ask, “What do you think about boot camps and military schools?
+Parents often call the 1-on-1 Coaching and ask, “What do you think about boot camps and military schools?
 Are they effective?”
 The truth is, that’s a tough question for us to answer because there’s very little independent research on what are collectively called “troubled teen programs.”
 What it really comes down to is that in general, these programs get very mixed results.

 This article deals with military schools, boarding schools, reform schools, boot camps, wilderness camps and other troubled teen programs intended as an intervention for troubled youths and their families.
 These programs differ from in-patient substance abuse programs or mental health facilities where children and teens who may be a risk to themselves or others get treatment for addictions and serious mental illnesses.
 More intensive treatment programs, as well as programs that are reserved for foster children or wards of the state, will not be discussed here.

 Boot camps and Military Schools: Are They Safe?

 Allegations of abuse, neglect or improper management tend to be associated with programs that are not licensed by the state in which they operate, or accredited by any sort of national accreditation organization.
 If you are considering sending your child or teen to one of these programs, remember that essentially there’s no oversight or accountability without accreditation or licensure—and even if the program is accredited, this isn’t an insurance policy against human error and poor judgment.
 In other words, no program is perfect.
 Be sure to have a good, clear understanding of both the benefits and the risks associated with any program that you’re considering.